lquangtrai/internship_learn_2020/README.md

 * Ctrl + q // View the doc about the function
 * Ctrl + Alt + L // format code

+### Install third party library : the spring libraries
+Class path: consist of one or more directories that contain all the Java files associated with our project.

+Now, I add JAR(Java Archive) files to class path in intellij:
+Using Gradle or Maven to manage the dependence

 ### Import for write code